-For The Young child 3 CLASS HOURS / 3 CREDITS An in-depth look at the inter-relationship between health, safety and nutrition issues in early childhood educational settings, this course explores the knowledge and skills early childhood educators need in order to promote the well-being of young children, birth through age 8 years.
-Topics covered include health promotion, educational experiences, com-
+for the Young Child 3 CLASS HOURS / 3 CREDITS An in-depth look at the inter-relationship between health, safety and nutrition issues in early childhood educational settings, this course explores the knowledge and skills early childhood educators need in order to promote the well-being of young children, birth through age 8 years.
+Topics covered include health promotion, educational experiences, communicable illnesses, safety management, and meals and food safety.